-For my Doctoral dissertation, I worked on the creation of an integrated water model for a basin in Northwest Mexico, specifically in the states of Sonora and Chihuahua.
+For my Doctoral dissertation, I worked in the creation of an integrated water model for a basin in Northwest Mexico, specifically in the states of Sonora and Chihuahua.
 The purpose of this simulation-optimization water model was to direct water management practices towards sustainability by creating a modeling tool that reflected the current institutional policies in Mexico related to water resources.

 After I finished my Ph.D., I worked as a Post-Doctoral Research Associate at the City University of New York (CUNY) Environmental Cross Roads Initiative in New York City.NYC is both an amazing and vibrant place.
 After that incredible opportunity, I moved back to the Upper Peninsula of Michigan.
 Before I started my position at LSSU, I worked as both, an adjunct assistant professor and an Environmental Engineer in the private sector.

 In 2012, I started my position at LSSU at the School of Physical Sciences, teaching a variety of courses in Geology and Environmental Sciences.
-LSSU is located in Sault Sainte Marie, Michigan, which is one of the oldest city in the US and it is home to the Soo Locks.
+LSSU is located in Sault Sainte Marie, Michigan, which is one of the oldest city in the US and it is home of the Soo Locks.